 In my professional identity, I am a clinician, a professor, a faculty member, a supervisor, a mentor, a child and adult psychotherapist, an assessment psychologist, and a forensic psychologist.
 I am at the stage of my career where I pick and choose what kinds of cases I want, how much work I want to take on, and how much I charge for my time.

-I treat and evaluate children, adolescents, and adults who have a variety of issues, some short-term adjustment, others are longer-term therapy cases.
+I treat and evaluate children, adolescents, and adults who have a variety of issues, some require a short-term adjustment, while others are longer-term therapy cases.
 I am also a faculty member at The Wright Institute in Berkeley.

 I have been teaching child assessment and intervention, along with adult psychodiagnostic assessment, two year-long classes to Psy.D. students for over 25 years, and have mentored many students along the way.

-One has to be able to convey their thinking in well written, well integrated, and professional reports that will be read by judges, attorneys, clients, and other professionals involved in the case.
-You need to have a complex understanding of personality adjustment, psychological assessment, the law and the legal process, the relevant literature, and be attuned to one's limitations in forming opinions.
+You have to be able to convey your thinking into well-written, well integrated, and professional reports that will be read by judges, attorneys, clients, and other professionals involved in the case.
+You need to have a complex understanding of personality adjustment, psychological assessment, the law and the legal process, the relevant literature, and be attuned to one’s limitations in forming opinions.

 When one professional door closes, another door opens.
 You never know what opportunities will be presented to you, and if you say “no” to something or you don’t get your first choice of graduate school, practicum, internship, or postdoc experience, it is not the end of your dreams for your professional career.